Sir Percy Harris, 1st Baronet: Political career

 Harris first stood for election at the 1906 general election when he was the Liberal candidate for the Ashford Division of Kent.
 Ashford was a safe Conservative seat that they had won at every election since the seat was created in 1885.
 He was not expected to win and in an election that saw the Liberals sweep the country Harris came within 400 votes of toppling his Conservative opponent.

 Harris next contested the 1907 London County Council election for the Progressive Party, the municipal wing of the Liberal Party.
 He contested Bethnal Green South West alongside his running mate Stewart Headlam and they were both elected.

 In 1910, Harris contested the January 1910 general election as Liberal candidate for the Harrow division of Middlesex.
 Harrow was a safe Conservative seat that had been unexpectedly won by the Liberal James Gibb in 1906.
 Gibb had decided to retire and Harris was given the hard task of defending the seat.
 Harris had attended school in Harrow so knew the area a little.
-In a tougher year for the Liberals, Harrow was re-taken by the Conservatives.
+In a tougher year for the Liberals, Harrow was retaken by the Conservatives.

 Harris did not contest the December 1910 general election.
 When the Liberal MP for Bethnal Green South West resigned his seat in 1911, Harris was keen to win the Liberal nomination for the 1911 Bethnal Green South West by-election, however, he withdrew in favour of Charles Masterman.
 He then focused on his duties at the London County Council.
 In 1912, Harris was appointed as the Chief Whip for the Progressives.
 He retained his seat on the London County Council until 1934.
 Harris's London and its Government (1913) was the standard work on metropolitan municipal government.